Evelyn Araluen

 Evelyn Araluen is an Australian poet and literary editor.
 She won the 2022 Stella Prize with her first book, Dropbear.

+Early life

+Araluen is an Aboriginal Australian of the Bundjalung people, born on Dharug land.

 Career

-Araluen is a descendent of the Bundjalung people and was born on Dharug land.

-Her poetry has been published in The Best Australian Poems 2016, Overland, Cordite Poetry Review and Southerly and other literary journals.
+Araluen's poetry has been published in The Best Australian Poems 2016, Overland, Cordite Poetry Review and Southerly and other literary journals.
 She contributed a chapter, "Finding Ways Home", to Anita Heiss' Growing Up Aboriginal in Australia.